arts-link/arts-link.com/content/artists/writing-sos/index.md

 {{< cta-button button_label="visit writingsos.com" button_href="https://www.writingsos.com" >}}
 <!--more-->

-(sort of) This was a highly customized version of the Ryder Theme for Hugo websites.
-WritingSos wanted to stop paying for their hosted content management system that they never used, so they turned to arts-link.com to find a free hosting solution with no advertising and complete control over their data.
+This was a highly customized version of the Ryder Theme for Hugo websites.
+WritingSos.com wanted to stop paying for their hosted content management system that they never used, so they turned to arts-link.com to find out how to get set up without ongoing maintenance or service or subscription fees, with no advertising and maintaining complete control over their data.